Westlake-AGI-Lab/StyleStudio/README.md

 ## News and Update
 - __[2024.12.12]__ 🔥🔥We release the code.
+- __[2024.12.19]__ 📝📝We have summarized the recent developments in [style transfer](https://github.com/MingkunLei/Awesome-Style-Transfer-with-Diffusion-Models).
+And we will continue to update.

 ## Abstract
 Text-driven style transfer aims to merge the style of a reference image with content described by a text prompt.
 Recent advancements in text-to-image models have improved the nuance of style transformations, yet significant challenges remain, particularly with overfitting to reference styles, limiting stylistic control, and misaligning with textual content.